Osteomyelitis of the jaws: Signs and symptoms

 Unlike acute OM in the long bones, acute OM in the jaws gives only a moderate systemic reaction and systemic inflammatory markers, such as blood tests, usually remain normal.
 Acute OM of the jaws may give a similar appearance to a typical odontogenic infection or dry socket, but cellulitis does not tend to spread from the periosteal envelope of the involved bone.
 If the infection is not controlled, the process becomes chronic and visible signs may be present, including draining fistulas, loosening of teeth and sequestra formation.
 Untreated chronic osteomyelitis tends to feature occasional acute exacerbations.

 Cause

 OM is usually a polymicrobial, opportunistic infection, caused primarily by a mixture of alpha hemolytic streptococci and anaerobic bacteria from the oral cavity such as Peptostreptococcus, Fusobacterium and Prevotella, (in contrast to OM of the long bones, usually caused by isolated Staphylococcus aureus infection).
 These are the same as the common causative organisms in odotonogenic infections.
-However, when OM in the jaws follows trauma, is the likely cause is still staphylococcal (usually Staphylococcus epidermis.
+However, when OM in the jaws follows trauma, is the likely cause is still staphylococcal (usually Staphylococcus epidermidis).

 Other risk factors can be any familial hypercoagulation tendency, including for example, Factor V (Five) Leiden heterozygosity.